Chiral and flavor oscillations in a hyperentangled neutrino state: CCR for two flavor neutrino oscillations

 In the relativistic approximation $p \gg m_{1},m_{2}$, we can write $G(t) \simeq 1-\cos(\Delta Et)=2\sin^{2}\big( \frac{\Delta E t}{2} \big)$ and hence the probability reduces to

 that is the standard flavor oscillation formula.
 The same considerations hold for the transition probability $P_{e\mu}$.

-At this point we are ready calculate the quantities involved in the complete complementarity relation looking at the total system formed by the flavor part (as a whole) and the rest of the system formed by the chirality and the spin part (as a whole).
-Since the total system is in a pure state, we use Eq.$\eqref{CCR CON ENTROPIA STATO PURO}$
+We can now calculate the quantities involved in the CCR.
+In this case, we are interested in how different correlations encoded in the flavor DoFs are modified by chiral oscillations.
+As such, we consider a partition of the system between the flavor part (as a whole) and the the chirality and the spin part (as a whole).
+Since the total system is in a pure state, we use Eq.~(\ref{CCRPURO})